BP sells interest in North Sea assets in £300m deal

 READ MORE: How much oil is left in the North Sea?

-“While the Bruce (the collective name for the three fields) assets are no longer core to BP, we are confident that Serica is the right owner and operator to maximise their continuing value for both companies and for the UK.”
+“While the BKR assets are no longer core to BP, we are confident that Serica is the right owner and operator to maximise their continuing value for both companies and for the UK.”

-Serica’s chairman Tony Walker added: : “This transaction will establish Serica as a leading British independent oil company with the scale, balance sheet and operating capability to prosper in the North Sea’s rapidly changing upstream oil and gas industry.”
+Serica’s chairman Tony Craven Walker added: : “This transaction will establish Serica as a leading British independent oil company with the scale, balance sheet and operating capability to prosper in the North Sea’s rapidly changing upstream oil and gas industry.”